 Amber Jama Masjid

-Amber Jama Masjid (main mosque) also known as Akbari masjid is built on a slightly raised platform entered through small gateways on three sides.
-Its rectangular prayer hall on the west, has a magnificent facade of seven arches, the central one is larger then others flanked by four storeyed minarates on either end.
-The prayer hall is surmounted by three large domes along with an inverted lotus.
-The courtyard in front of the prayer hall has an ablution tank while the corners of the compound are decorated by minar type chhatri (kiosk).
+Amber Jama Masjid (main mosque), also known as Akbari masjid, is built on a slightly raised platform entered through small gateways on three sides.
+Its rectangular prayer hall on the west has a magnificent facade of seven arches; the central one is larger then others flanked by four-storeyed minarets on either end.
+Three large domes surmount the prayer hall along with an inverted lotus.
+The courtyard in front of the prayer hall has an ablution tank while the corners of the compound decorated by ‘Minar type chhatri (kiosk).'

-An inscription on the left side of the central arch states that this mosque was built by Raja Bharmal on the order of Mugal emperor Akbar in A.H.
+An inscription on the left side of the central arch states that Raja Bharmal built this mosque on the order of Mughal emperor Akbar in A.H.
 977 (A.D.
 1569).